SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 We will use this scenario to demonstrate the first development iteration.

-To add later new feature files to your project, have a look at our [Item- Templates](../Installation/Project-and-Item-Templates.html#item-template).
+To add further Feature Files to your project, please take a look at our [Item- Templates](../Installation/Project-and-Item-Templates.html#item-template).

+**Note:** If you are new to BDD/ATDD and Specification-by-Example, we suggest continue reading up on best practices for writing your tests.
+Learn more about [how to write your specifications in Gherkin](https://specflow.org/2017/fit-for-purpose-gherkin/).

-### Having a look at the created Step Definitions
+### Your First Step Definitions

-Also with the project template, [step definitions](../Bindings/Step-Definitions.md) for the feature file were created.
+Our SpecFlow project template, also includes your first [step definitions](../Bindings/Step-Definitions.md) for the Feature File in the previous section.

 ![step definitions created in project](../_static/images/Project_created_from_Wizard_StepDefinitions.png)